 Total Amount Amount Unspent (in Rs.)

-Total Amount Spent for the Financial Year. (in Rs.) nt transferred to Account as per Amount transferred to any fund specified under Schedule VII as per second proviso to section 135(5).
+Spent for the Financial Year. (in Rs.) nt transferred to Account as per Amount transferred to any fund specified under Schedule VII as per second proviso to section 135(5).

-(m K 5.)
+(III Ks.)
 Name of the

 Amount.
 Date of transfer.
 Fund Amount.
 Date of transfer.

 Rs.
 1,13,33,000 Nil Nil